How to Buy Binoculars: Our Birding Binoculars Guide

 The magic happens here!
 Each barrel works like a mini telescope to deliver a clear, crisp image.

-Now that you have chosen your binoculars and know how to use them, check out birding gadgets and gear you never knew you needed.
+Now that you know how to buy birding binoculars and know how to use them, check out birding gadgets and gear you never knew you needed.